victorknox/wordbeach/README.md

 ## How to Use

+If you would like to work with python, check [this](https://github.com/victorknox/wordbeach/tree/main/wordbeachpy)

+IF you prefer to use jupyter notebook

 Open this notebook for [English](https://github.com/victorknox/wordbeach/blob/main/wordcloud.ipynb) and this for [Telugu](https://github.com/victorknox/wordbeach/blob/main/wordcloudtel2.ipynb)

 In the Data Creation Module, Change the articles list according to your preference and run the note book